DAVID BLANDY &

 “A real-life place can take on a virtual quality in multiple ways.
 One may see the place in a film, or know of local legends and mythologies tied to it, or a place may simply evoke a dream, or a memory of a different time.
 I envision these versions of “place”, different layers of multiple parallel realities, twisting and merging together, becoming a sprawling archival output.
 This shared quest aims for establishing an alternative future County Durham.”

-For 3 days at the end of August 2025, the artists are taking temporary residence in a pop-up shop space in Castle Dene Shopping Centre in Peterlee, Co.
-Durham - and they want your input to help steer their work.
+Artists David and Petra are taking up temporary residence in a pop-up shop space in Castle Dene Shopping Centre in Peterlee, Co.
+Durham… and they need your help 🫵

 What to expect:

-Mapmaking Through Play: Get playful and draw your own unique vision of a 'weirded' County Durham in a collaborative map-making game designed by the the artists.
+± Mapmaking Through Play: Get playful and draw your own unique vision of a 'weirded' County Durham in a collaborative map-making game designed by the artists.

-Odd Ecology: Get creative!
-Draw and write about bizarre creatures inspired by randomised descriptions and your local knowledge and old folklore tales from where you live.
+± Odd Ecology: Get creative!
+Draw and write about bizarre creatures inspired by randomised descriptions and your local knowledge and old folklore tales from your place.

 ABOUT THE ARTISTS